johnproodian/note-taker/README.md

 # Note Taker

-This application allows a user to write and save notes.
+This application allows a user to write, save, and delete notes.

 My role in this project was to create an Express.js back end for the app that saves and retreives note data from a JSON file.